seatgeek/hashi-helper/README.md

 `hashi-helper` inspects each ingested `hcl` file for `-----BEGIN PGP MESSAGE-----`  and attempts to decrypt it (in memory only) with [Keybase](https://keybase.io/) if possible.
 If decryption succeeds, it pushes the cleartext payload to Vault (or Consul).
 This workflow assumes Keybase was employed (separately, or via `edit-file`) to encrypt the `hcl` files on disk.
 Optionally, `hashi-helper` will warn if it encounters an _unencrypted_ `hcl` file.

-`hashi-helper` has the ability to edit any existing file which has been encrypted with Keybase PGP including Vault and Consul `hcl` configuration files, and its own `YAML` configuration file.
+`hashi-helper` has the ability to edit any existing file which has been encrypted with Keybase PGP including Vault and Consul `hcl.pgp` configuration files, and its own `yml.pgp` configuration file.
 Optionally, edited files can be re-encrypted and signed using multiple Keybase PGP identities bases on a specific Keybase _team name_.
 This is useful when committing encrypted Vault / Consul files to source control and other team members need to decrypt and edit these files in your absence.

 ## Requirements